Georgetown University Law Center (GULC)

 Clinical and Experiential Learning

-GULC is renowned for its extensive experiential education offerings which include clinics, externships, practicum and simulation courses.
+To satisfy the 6 credit experiential requirement, GULC students can choose from extensive education offerings including clinics, externships, practicum and simulation courses.
 As early as January of their first year at Georgetown, students have the opportunity to take a one-week, one credit, “First-Year Week One Simulations” course that allows them to experience situations that mirror real world scenarios such as client counseling or strategic planning.

-Beyond the first year, Georgetown offers 17 different clinics covering a wide range of topics including the Appellate Litigation Clinic and the Institute for Public Representation.
+Beyond the first year, Georgetown offers 18 different clinics covering a wide range of topics including the Appellate Litigation Clinic and the D.C.
+Street Law Program.
 The clinical program touts an intimate five-to-one student-to-teacher average ratio providing students with highly focused and individualized attention.
 Moreover the Law Center offers students externship opportunities at judicial, government, or non-profit organizations where they can earn credit while gaining practical experience.